Exormeter/mgba-websockets/README.md

 ## Limitations
 -	Broadcast to multiple clients is not implemented yet
 - This is my first Lua project, so some parts may not follow typical Lua conventions
--	Depending on usage, socket handling may block if not integrated carefully with the emulator loop